Jan under Schoolhouse Falls

 view of Panthertown Valley from Salt Rock Gap

-updated 10-1-07 - Several concerned visitors to my site have been asking about Carlton McNeill, unofficial trail builder and keeper of Panthertown Valley.
-Carlton lived in the small house by the side of the road on the left just before the right turn into the drive for the east side parking area for the Valley.
+Over the last few years, visitors to my site have been asking what ever became of Carlton McNeill, unofficial trail builder and keeper of Panthertown Valley.
+Carlton loved Panthertown and loved spending time talking with all who were fortunate enough to meet him.
+He lived in a small house (that's no longer there) by the side of the road on the left just before the right turn into the drive for the east side parking area for the Valley.
 I'm very sad to report that Carlton passed away on July 20, 2007 at 86 years old.
 As you enter Panthertown Valley, let Carlton's spirit be your guide and remember these words from one of Carlton's favorite poems - House by the Side of the Road by Sam Foss

 There are pioneer souls that blaze the paths